HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: Introduction

 Among the various speech SSL models, Hidden-unit BERT (HuBERT) \cite{hubert} is one of the most prominent models for speech recognition.
-On the LibriSpeech \cite{librispeech} benchmark, fine-tuned HuBERT using connectionist temporal classification (CTC) \cite{ctc} achieves the state-of-the-art word error rate (WER) results.
+On the LibriSpeech \cite{librispeech}, fine-tuned HuBERT using connectionist temporal classification (CTC) \cite{ctc} achieves the state-of-the-art word error rate (WER) results.
 However, such a model tends to have a large model size and high computational complexity to achieve promising performance.
-For example, the large version of the HuBERT has about 317 million parameters.
-Also, an x-large version utilizes twice as many Transformer layers \cite{transformer} as in the large version, with almost 1 billion parameters.
+For example, the base version of the HuBERT has about 95 million parameters.
+Also, a large version utilizes twice as many Transformer layers \cite{transformer} as in the base version, with almost 317 million parameters.
 These large-scale pre-trained models usually suffer from slow inference speed, which may hinder their usage in real-world applications where fast inference is desirable.

-Typical approaches to improve model efficiency include knowledge distillation \cite{kd}, pruning \cite{pruning1,pruning2}, and model quantization \cite{quantization}.
+Typical approaches to improve model efficiency include knowledge distillation (KD) \cite{kd, bucila-et-al:scheme}, pruning \cite{pruning1, pruning2}, and model quantization \cite{quantization}.
 While those methods reduce the processing complexity, they still require samples to pass through the entire model.
 In contrast, early exiting is a technique to adaptively accelerate the inference speed by returning the result at an intermediate layer.
 Since multiple classifiers are attached to some intermediate layers and jointly trained with the original backbone model, each classifier yields the prediction and confidence score during the inference.
-When the confidence score of the intermediate prediction is above the predefined threshold, the corresponding result can be exited early.
-However, existing early exit methods \cite{ee1,ee2,ee3,ee4,ee5,ee6,ee7} are mainly designed for natural language processing (NLP) classification tasks.
+When the intermediate prediction is confident enough, the corresponding result can be exited early.
+However, existing early exit methods \cite{ee1,ee2,ee3,ee4,ee5} are mainly designed for natural language processing (NLP) classification tasks.
 Only a few studies have been investigated in the speech domain, including speech enhancement \cite{ee-se}, speech separation \cite{ee-sp}, and limited-vocabulary commands recognition \cite{ee-cr}.
 Since the ASR model does not use the commonly-used classifier for classification, it is challenging to directly apply the previous approaches to the ASR model.
-Considering the CTC-based model predicts targets for every frame, it is necessary to design a suitable early exit strategy that can be operated in a frame-wise fashion.